-- 6. Once you are logged into the VMware vSphere Client, click on the Menu icon then click on Administration. - 7.
+- 5. In the User name text field, type administrator@vclass.local and in the Password text field, type s3cretP@\$\$.
+Click on Login. - 6.
+Once you are logged into the VMware vSphere Client, click on the Menu icon then click on Administration. - 7.
 Under Administration in the navigator pane, click on Licenses. - 8.
 Click Add New Licenses to open the New Licenses window. - 9.
 Enter all the provided vITA infrastructure license keys in the text area box provided and then click Next. - 10.
 On the Edit license names step, name the licenses accordingly and click Next. - 11.
 On the Ready to complete step, review the information and click Finish. - 12.
 To assign the VMware vCenter Server key, click on the Assets tab followed by ensuring that the vCenter Server Systems button is selected. - 13.
-Check the checkbox for 172.20.10.94 and select Assign License. - 14.
+Check the checkbox for sa-vcsa.vclass.local and select Assign License. - 14.
 In the Assign License window, select the appropriate license and click OK. - 15.
 To assign the VMware ESXi key, click on the Hosts button. - 16.
 Check the checkboxes for the sa-esxi-01 and sa-esxi-02 entries and select Assign License. - 17.
 In the Assign License window, select the appropriate license and click OK.

-4.4.4 Shut Down the sa-esxi-01, sa-esxi-02, and sa-vcsa Virtual Machines
+4.4.5 Shut Down the sa-esxi-01, sa-esxi-02, and sa-vcsa VMs

-- 1. Once the Hosts and vCenter are licensed, gracefully power down the virtual machines in the following order: - a. sa-vcsa (wait for the virtual machine to be completely powered down before continuing to the others) - b. sa-esxi-01 - c. sa-esxi-02
+- 1. Once the vCenter and Hosts are licensed, gracefully power down the virtual machines in the following order: - a. sa-vcsa (wait for the virtual machine to be completely powered down before continuing to the others) - b. sa-esxi-01 - c. sa-esxi-02

-4.4.5 Reset the NIC to SAFETY NET
+4.4.6 Reset the NIC to SAFETY NET

-- Outside the NETLAB+ web interface, navigate to your vSphere Client using your management workstation, and then connect to your vCenter Server. - 2.
-From the vSphere Client dashboard, select Hosts and Clusters. - 3.
+1. Outside the NETLAB+ web interface, navigate to your vSphere Client using your management workstation, and then connect to your vCenter Server.

+- 2. From the vSphere Client dashboard, select Hosts and Clusters. - 3.
 Select your host under the NETLAB datacenter. - 4.
 Locate the sa-esxi-01 virtual machine.
 Right-click on the virtual machine and select Edit settings. - 5.
-Change Network adapter 1-3 to SAFETY NET. - 6.
+Change Network adapter 1-4 to SAFETY NET. - 6.
 Click OK to confirm settings. - 7.
 Repeat these instructions for the sa-esxi-2 and sa-vcsa virtual machines; making sure that all adapters are set to SAFETY NET.

-4.4.6 Create Snapshot on the Changed Master Virtual Machines
+4.4.7 Create Snapshot on the Changed Master Virtual Machines

-- 1. Right-click on the sa-esxi-01 virtual machine and select Snapshots-> Manage Snapshots... - 2.
+- Right-click on the sa-esxi-01 virtual machine and select Snapshots-> Manage Snapshots... - 2.
 Click Delete to delete the current snapshot.
 Remember the name of this snapshot, as the new snapshot will need to have the exact same name. - 3.
 Click Yes on the Confirm Delete window. - 4.
-Click Close on the Manage Snapshots window. - 5.
-Right-click on the sa-esxi-01 virtual machine and select Snapshots-> Take Snapshot... - 6.
+Click Close on the Manage Snapshots window. - Right-click on the sa-esxi-01 virtual machine and select Snapshots-> Take Snapshot... - 6.
 In the Take Snapshot window, type GOLDEN_MASTER or whatever prior snapshot name the virtual machine had.
 Click OK to take the snapshot. - 7.
 Repeat these instructions for the sa-esxi-02 and sa-vcsa machines.

-4.4.7 End Reservation
+4.4.8 End Reservation